 Time-limited pet insurance is a pet insurance policy that offers veterinary fee cover for an illness or injury for a set period of time.
 In this article, we take a look at time-limited pet insurance including how it works, how much it costs and how it compares to other pet insurance policies

 What is time-limited pet insurance?

-Time-limited pet insurance is not as comprehensive as lifetime or maximum benefit pet insurance policies, as it only covers veterinary fees for your pet's illnesses and injuries for a set period of time, usually 12 months.
+Time-limited pet insurance is not as comprehensive as lifetime or maximum benefit pet insurance, as it only covers veterinary fees for your pet's illnesses and injuries for a set period of time, which is usually 12 months.
 Time-limited pet insurance tends to be a cheaper alternative to maximum benefit and lifetime pet insurance however it does not offer the same level of cover.

 How does time-limited pet insurance work?

 With time-limited pet insurance you pay a monthly or annual premium to your pet insurance provider.
 The insurer should then cover the cost of veterinary fees should you need to submit a claim for an illness or injury that your pet has sustained.
 However, time-limited pet insurance is subject to restrictions depending on the level of cover you have and how long ago the condition was diagnosed.

 Most time-limited pet insurance policies only cover your pet's illness or injury for 12 months from when the condition was first noticed or until the cost limit is reached, whichever comes first.
 It is important to check the small print to find out when your pet is covered from as some insurers may start the 12 month period from diagnosis rather than from when your pet has received treatment.

 Time-limited pet insurance policies typically cover you for the following:

 Veterinary fees for illness or injury

 Death and euthanasia (some policies have this as an optional extra)